 - Designate a lab data manager who will develop expertise in data management workflows relevant to your lab.
-Assess your own project and data management practices relative to the policy, especially around documenting existing practices and developing new ones to address the increased emphasis on data sharing and administrative oversight.
+Assess your project and data management practices relative to the policy, especially around documenting and developing practices to address the emphasis on data sharing and administrative oversight.

-- Review campus data services and assess whether they will meet your needs.
-Make requests to your Department, HMS Research Computing, Countway Library, and others as you identify specific tools or resources that would facilitate data management and data sharing for your lab members.
+- Review campus data services and assess whether they meet your needs.
+Make requests to your Department, HMS Research Computing, Countway Library, and others as you identify specific tools or resources to facilitate data management and data sharing for your lab members.
 Identify your local resources and contacts for assistance.

-If you plan to generate scientific data, you must submit a Data Management and Sharing Plan to the funding NIH ICO as part of the Budget Justification section of your application for extramural awards.
-An optional Data Management and Sharing Plan format page will be provided by the NIH to assist applicants with the preparation of this attachment.
+If you plan to generate scientific data, you must submit a Data Management and Sharing Plan to the funding NIH ICO in the Budget Justification section of your application for extramural awards.
+We recommend using the NIH template in DMPTool to create your plan.
+Log in with HarvardKey to access guidance and additional support services.
+Find more information on DMPTool.

 The Plan is recommended not to exceed two pages and must include:

 - Data Type

 - Data Preservation, Access, and Associated Timelines